-At thirty weeks pregnant, your baby’s more proportional than ever, your dreams are getting weird and there are many other bodily changes taking place for both mum and baby.
+Eek, you're 30 weeks pregnant and your due date is rapidly approaching!
+At thirty weeks pregnant, you're in month seven of your pregnancy and your baby’s more proportional than ever, your dreams are getting weird and there are many other bodily changes taking place for both mum and baby.

-Find out more about what else is happening to you and your baby at 30 weeks.
+Find out more about what else is happening to you and your baby in week 30 of your pregnancy.

 How big is my baby at 30 weeks?

-She’ll keep gaining weight, at a rate of half a pound a week for the next seven weeks.
+They'll be going through weight gain, at a rate of half a pound a week, for the next seven weeks.

 That energy you may have enjoyed during your second trimester